The Ultimate Guide on How to Sell Online

-All situated in a branded paper pocket for extra elegance and easy managing.
-There are a lot of unboxing videos for Razer Products and in all of them you will hear the person reacting to the box itself and the extra goodies inside.
+All situated in a branded paper pocket for extra elegance and smooth managing.
+There are a lot of unboxing videos for Razer Products, and in all of them, you will hear the person reacting to the box itself and the extra goodies inside.

-The other example is Craftly – a subscription box service which offers new and interesting items (mostly handmade) every month.
-Craftly comes in two packages – for men and women and the boxes are branded with the increasing of popularity of the company in mind.
+The other example is Craftly – a subscription box service which offers new and exciting items (mostly handmade) every month.
+Craftly comes in two packages – for men and women and the boxes are branded with the increasing popularity of the company in mind.

-The founders of Craftly – Adam Montoya and Cathy Diep also known as SeaNanners and Catabot in the Youtube community are both very interesting people which guarantee a diverse and useful bunch of items with every box.
+The founders of Craftly – Adam Montoya and Cathy Diep also known as SeaNanners and Catabot in the Youtube community are both fascinating people which guarantees a diverse and useful bunch of items with every box.

-Sometimes, even if you have a nifty looking box, you will still have to ship it in another box for extra protection, when the shipping company has special requirements for dimensions or when you ship in bulk.
+Sometimes, even if you have a nifty looking box, you will still have to ship it in another box for extra protection, when the shipping company has unique requirements for dimensions or when you send in bulk.
 There are standard box sizes that can fit most products and it is up to you to choose the one which will be perfect for your product.
-If you have a fragile product you best bet will be a padded box filled with extra cushioning like packaging peanuts – which will require the box to be bigger than usual.
+If you have a fragile product, your best bet will be a padded box filled with extra cushioning like packaging peanuts – which will require the box to be bigger than usual.

 Uline is a prime example of a company that provides choices for packaging with over 1000 sizes of boxes, bubble mailers, and package cushioning.

-Below, are the resources from some of the largest package couriers to help give you a better sense of each of their respective shipping options and services:
+Below, are the resources from some of the largest package couriers to help give you a better sense for each of their respective shipping options and services:

 - UPS – Shipping Guide